 Hello, fellow developers!
-This is the story of how I decided to leave the automotive industry and join the web.
+This is the story of how I went from automotive to web development.
 If you are like me and your current domain is not satisfying you anymore the following article might give you a boost to make the change.
 But ‘be careful not to choke on your aspirations’.

 First things first.
 Why did I want to do this?